Chipdelmal/dataViz_CADi/README.md

 ## Requirements

-Although not strictly required, having some knowledge on one of the following programming languages is suggested:
+Although not strictly required, having some knowledge on one of the following programming languages is suggested (as we'll be using them throughout the course):

-* [Mathematica](http://www.wolfram.com/mathematica/): Most of the graphics developed in this website were developed in this platform due to its flexibility in terms of graphical capabilities.
+* [Mathematica](http://www.wolfram.com/mathematica/): Most of the graphics showcased in the website were developed in this platform due to its flexibility in terms of graphical capabilities.
 * [Python](https://www.python.org/): One of the most popular programming languages.
 Some of the more versatile data visualization frameworks are compatible with it.
-* [R+RStudio](https://www.r-project.org/): A popular statistical framework with lots of community support with its most popular IDE.
+* [R + RStudio](https://www.r-project.org/): A popular statistical framework with lots of community support with its most popular IDE.

 There's examples developed in each of the platforms according to the application and availability of frameworks for specific tasks.